abdolence/rust-struct-builder/README.md

 ## Motivation
 A derive macros to support a builder pattern for Rust:
-- Everything except Option<> fields in structs are required, so you don't need any additional attributes to indicate it
+- Everything except `Option<>` fields in structs are required, so you don't need any additional attributes to indicate it, and the presence of required params is checked at the compile time (not at the runtime).
-- To create new struct instances there is ::new and an auxiliary struct with only required attributes to compensate Rust's named params inability.
+- To create new struct instances there is ::new and an auxiliary struct with only required attributes to compensate the Rust's named params inability.

 ## Usage